agiraudet/ft_turing/README.md

 The last exercise is to build a machine that can run another machine, given in an encoded form as input.
 This is precisely what a UTM is, and there is a **lot** of research on this topic, most of it is sadly not very digestible if you don't have some academic affinity.
 There is a rabbit hole to fell into here, and you have to make a choice: go the full universal way, or do just what is needed for the subject.
-After trying the first option for a while, I realized it was to time consuming without some previous academic knowledge on that subject to just get up-to-date.
+After trying the first option for a while, I realized it was too time consuming without some previous academic knowledge on that subject to just get up-to-date.
 In case you feel like doing this anyway, here are some pointers I found along the way.
 Also, check the `docs` directory of this repo, that holds some paper with the answer in them.

 ### UTMs